tbrechner/Nassau-BOE-ASC-parser/README.md

 3. Run the code on your IDE or in the Terminal.
 FYI, I used Python 3.11, but it may work for earlier versions too.
 Create an issue on this GitHub if you run into any errors.

 4. If you are making a map, do not the `ID` criteria to differentiate the precincts.
 Use the `DISTRICT` criteria—it is linked the `Precinct name` field in the CSV file.
 Do not use the `Precinct code` field for this purpose (or do, I just can't figure how to use it with the maps I have).

-5. Send me any shapefiles, GeoJSONs, etc. you use please.
-I am in desperate need of them for Nassau County, NY.
-I'll open source them if that is okay with you.